apollo

 Critical

-How does the drug interact with Addkay Tablet 10's:
+How does the drug interact with Addkay Tablet:

 How to manage the interaction:

-Taking Phenindamine with Addkay Tablet 10's is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
+Taking Propantheline with Addkay Tablet is not recommended, as it can lead to an interaction, can be taken if a doctor has prescribed it.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.

 Critical

-How does the drug interact with Addkay Tablet 10's:
+How does the drug interact with Addkay Tablet:

 How to manage the interaction:

-Taking Clemastine with Addkay Tablet 10's is not recommended, as it can lead to an interaction, can be taken if your doctor has prescribed it.
+Taking Meclizine with Addkay Tablet is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 Critical

-How does the drug interact with Addkay Tablet 10's:
+How does the drug interact with Addkay Tablet:

-Co-administration of trihexyphenidyl with Addkay Tablet 10's can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.
+Taking Procyclidine and Addkay Tablet together can increase the risk of stomach ulcers.

 How to manage the interaction:

-Taking Flavoxate with Addkay Tablet 10's is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
+Taking Procyclidine with Addkay Tablet is not recommended, but it can be taken together if advised by a doctor.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
-Do not discontinue the medication without consulting a doctor.
+Do not discontinue any medications without a doctor's advice.

 Drug-Food Interactions